etet113/MediconcenTest/README.md

 #Use React Native expo

--only use Local IPv4 call Api
+-only use Local IPv4 Address call Api
 #
 -User Page No Finish all Requirement